suyashvsingh/rce70-next/README.md

 7. The server sends the status, data and execution time to the client.

-8. The client displays the output (or error if any) and execution time in the output editor.
+8. The client displays the output (or error, if any) and Execution time in the output editor.

 ## Getting Started